-- 1. Trim and tilt rod - Check that the trim and tilt rod is free of corrosion or other flaws. - 5.
-Tilt the outboard motor down.
-Check that the trim and tilt rod operates smoothly.
+- Activate the trim-up switch until the tilt rod is fully extended.
+Unlock the tilt support lever. - Tilt the outboard motor down.
+Check that the tilt rod and trim rods operate smoothly.

 Battery

 Check that the battery is in good condition, and fully charged.
 Check that the battery connections are clean, secure and covered by insulating covers.
 The electrical contacts of the battery and cables must be clean and properly connected or the battery will not start the engine.